 – Craig L. Franklin, DVM, Department Head of Pathobiology for University of Missouri (IDEXX RADIL), for taking time from his research/teaching schedule to consult with us.
 His assistance has made it possible for the Rat Guide to rise to a higher degree of accuracy.

 – Greg Lawson, DVM, Director/Pathology and Laboratory Medicine for David Geffen School of Medicine at UCLA, for his unending patience in allowing us to consult with him.

 – Thomas M. Donnelly, DVM, DACLAM, Warren Institute, Michael Hutchinson, DVM, Animal General Cranberry Township PA, and Anthony Pilny, DVM, DABVP-Avian Certified Avian & Exotic Pet Medicine and Surgery, for sharing their wealth of knowledge, in many email discussions, about care and treatment regimens for the pet rat

 – Prof. Paul Flecknell, VetMB, Newcastle University, for sharing his knowledge in email discussions on pain management for the pet rat.

-– To my friends Nathalie Baldwin, DVM, Kingston Veterinary Hospital Kingston OH, Vanessa Pisano, DVM Medical Director, VCA North Springs Animal Hospital Coral Springs Florida, and Adele Wharton, BVSc, MRCVS, CertGP (F&L), Locum Veterinary Surgeon, Nottinghamshire, United Kingdom for consulting with me on Rat Guide, and being so supportive of my many questions.
+– Nathalie Baldwin, DVM, Kingston Veterinary Hospital Kingston OH, Vanessa Pisano, DVM Medical Director, VCA North Springs Animal Hospital Coral Springs Florida, and Adele Wharton, BVSc, MRCVS, CertGP (F&L), Locum Veterinary Surgeon, Nottinghamshire, United Kingdom for their case submissions, for consulting with me on Rat Guide, and for being so supportive of my many questions.

 – Carolyn Sekela RNC-e, for her assistance in helping with research and editing of articles.